getsentry/sentry-java/README.md

 ## Connection and protocol
 It is possible to send events to Sentry over different protocols, depending on the security and performance requirements.
-So far Sentry accepts HTTP(S) and UDP which are both fully supported by Raven.

 ### HTTP
 The most common way send events to Sentry is through HTTP, this can be done by